A DIY funeral, or ‘do it yourself funeral’, requires a lot of planning and preparation.

 Most funerals in the UK are organised by a Funeral Director, although there is no legal requirement to do so.

 Arranging a funeral yourself can be an effective way of managing your grief, but a 'do it yourself' funeral might not be as simple as you believe.
-If you're planning on arranging a funeral without a Funeral Director, there are a number of things you might not have yet considered.
+If you're planning on arranging a funeral without a Funeral Director, there are a number of things you need to consider and be aware of upfront.

 If you can arrange for the body to be kept in a mortuary until the day of the funeral, the staff may help you dressing and placing your loved one into the coffin.
 If your loved one had any cannulas or catheters, they may also be happy to remove these for you.